rbisdorff/Digraph3/docSphinx/tutorial.rst

 ..
 [12] The Gnu Regression, Econometrics and Time-series Library http://gretl.sourceforge.net/ .

 ..
 [13] The class of *self-codual* bipolar-valued digraphs consists of all *weakly asymmetric* digraphs, i.e. digraphs containing only *asymmetric* and/or *indeterminate* links.
 Limit cases consists of, on the one side, *full tournaments* with *indeterminate reflexive links*, and, on the other side, *fully indeterminate* digraphs.
 In this class, the *converse* (inverse ~ ) operator is indeed identical to the *dual* (negation - ) one.

 ..
+[14] Not to be confused with the *dual graph* definition that is used in geometry.
+Here we mean the *less than* (strict converse) relation corresponding to a *greater or equal* relation, or the *less than or equal* relation corresponding to a (strict) *better than* relation.

+..
 LocalWords:  randomDigraph Determinateness valuationdomain py png
 ..
 LocalWords:  notGamma tutorialDigraph shortName func irreflexive